 Parameter Default value Can be modified?
-Description of the log file. rotation strategy size yes Determines whether the log archives files based on maximum rotation size or rotation time. size - Rotate the log based on size, as specified in max_size. daily - Rotate the log based on time, as specified in rotation time. rotation time 86400 (1 day) yes Rotation time in seconds.
-Only used if rotation strategy is daily. max_size Tenable Nessus : 536870912 (512 MB) yes Rotation size in bytes.
-Only used if
+Description type file not recommended Determines the type of the log file. rotation strategy size yes Determines whether the log archives files based on maximum rotation size or rotation time.
+Valid values: • size - Rotate the log based on size, as specified in max_size. • daily - Rotate the log based on time, as specified in rotation time. rotation time 86400 (1 day) yes Rotation time in seconds.
+Only used if rotation strategy is daily. max_size Tenable Nessus : 536870912 (512 yes Rotation size in bytes.